aklump/web_package/README.md

 ##Summary

 A shell script to help the management of files as a package.
-Supports name, description and version number.
+Supports name, description, author and version number.
 Integrates with .git and uses gitflow methodology to automatically merge and tag.

 ##Why Use Web Project?
 If you're used to typing this: